Marriage Series: Changing Beliefs About Your Marriage

 Beliefs about marriage are also tough to change.

-After being in a marriage for a while, spouses develop beliefs about the marriage, and more importantly, about each other.
-Marriage beliefs are also tough to change.
+After being in a marriage for a while, spouses develop beliefs about their marriage, and more importantly, about each other.
+In a marriage going poorly, those beliefs tend to be about their spouse and seem to explain why their marriage is so unsatisfying.
+Marriage beliefs are tough to change.
 If the marriage is going poorly, those beliefs tend to be pretty negative.
-If my co-author and I would try to talk them out of those beliefs and convince them that what is in our book is the “truth”, we will fail most of the time.
+If your authors would try to talk them out of those beliefs and convince them that what is in our book is the “truth”, we will fail much of the time.
 This is because people are naturally programmed to hang on to their beliefs, and often, no amount of new information will change their beliefs.
 Again, think about political or values discussions.
+Another human trait is an obstacle to changing a marriage.
+When there is a history of marital conflict, it can reach what is called “intractable conflict.”
+If the spouses begin to make headway and improve the marriage, but have just one bad argument, they are likely to bounce all the way back to their negative beliefs about each other and “give up” trying to improve.

 There is hope surrounding changing beliefs.
 Research shows that people can and do change their beliefs, but only when their old beliefs fail them long enough because they keep getting contradictory information.